IALACOLREG

 Equipment for Sound Signals

-Rule 33 specifies required sound signal equipment.
+Rule 33 specifies the required sound signal equipment by vessel length.

 a